ryantd42/NY-Legislative-Git/2023/A6660A-2023/bill.md

  victim because [he has] THEY HAVE been subjected to or  threatened  with mistreatment  or  abuse.
+FOR  THE PURPOSES OF SUBDIVISION TWO OF THIS SECTION, THE OFFER OR PROVISION OF GENDER AFFIRMING THERAPY OR CARE,  OR

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD10812-03-4
+ A. 6660--A  2

-FOR  THE PURPOSES OF SUBDIVISION TWO OF THIS SECTION, THE OFFER OR PROVISION OF GENDER AFFIRMING THERAPY OR CARE,  OR OF SEX-REASSIGNMENT PRESCRIPTIONS OR PROCEDURES TO THE MINOR CHILD SHALL NOT BE CONSIDERED MISTREATMENT OR ABUSE OF THE MINOR CHILD.
+ OF SEX-REASSIGNMENT PRESCRIPTIONS OR PROCEDURES TO THE MINOR CHILD SHALL NOT BE CONSIDERED MISTREATMENT OR ABUSE OF THE MINOR CHILD.
   Custodial interference in the first degree is a class E felony.
   § 2.
 This act shall take effect immediately.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10812-02-3